matpalm/diy_twitter_client/README.md

 > $ ./who_to_follow_next.rb add positive hadoop peteskomoroch mrflip

-and make sure you add people you'd like as well as people you wouldn't like (for balanced training data)
+and make sure you add people you'd like as well as people you wouldn't like (for balanced training data) (though after some more thought this just might not be required, is often the case that people you follow end up having enough training data for the negative case anyways...)
 > $ ./who_to_follow_next.rb add negative PerezHilton britneyspears

 walk the twitter friend graph a bit to decide who else to crawl tweets of.